 Do vegans eat cheese?
 No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

-Why is there some confusion?
+Why is there confusion?
 And what about about vegan “cheese?”

 Disclaimer: This article is not a substitute for medical or dietary advice.
 Always talk to your doctor about any health concerns, if you want to make major dietary changes, or take a supplement.
 See our Disclaimers for more details.